kvba1/ESP32-MCP2515-OBD2-CANBUS/README.md

 # ESP32-MCP2515-OBD2-CANBUS
-This repository contains code and documentation for a vehicle diagnostics tool that interfaces with the On-Board Diagnostics II (OBD-II) system using an MCP2515 CAN Controller and an Arduino microcontroller.
+This repository contains code and documentation for a vehicle diagnostics tool that interfaces with the On-Board Diagnostics II (OBD-II) system using an MCP2515 CAN Controller and an ESP32 microcontroller.
 The project aims to read real-time vehicle data such as speed, engine RPM, and coolant temperature directly from the vehicle's OBD-II port.

 Key Features: